ers35/modserver/readme.md

 ```

 ## Building
-`modserver` builds on at least the following platforms: FreeBSD, GNU/Linux, Illumos, Mac
+`modserver` builds on at least the following platforms: DragonFly BSD, FreeBSD,
-OS X, NetBSD, and OpenBSD.
-Run `make` or `gmake` depending on the platform.
+GNU/Linux, Illumos, Mac OS X, NetBSD, and OpenBSD.
+Run `make` or `gmake` depending on the
+platform.

 Individual modules may fail to build if their dependencies are not found.
 This is normal
 and does not affect the building of the server.
 Read the [Makefile](src/Makefile) to get